krupt3x/kxreader/README.md

 # kxreader
-read your favorit books in the terminal whet
+kxreader allows you to read your favorite books in your terminal.